pawelkruzynski/docs/pages/storage_and_backup/object_storage/s3_s3_compliancy/guide.pl-pl.md

 ## Objective

-This guide lists the S3 API features supported by S3 Object Storage.
+This guide lists the features supported by Object Storage.

 ## Instructions